nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 list.files(path)
 ```

 dada2 uses lists of file names, so we need to produce them.
-We will produce a list of forward read files `fnFs` and reverse reads `fnrs`.
+We will produce a list of forward read files `fnFs` and reverse reads `fnRs`.

 > *Note:* if your files end in something different to `_1.fastq.gz` or `_2.fastq.gz` you will need to change the code to match your data.
 > In particular: `pattern="_1.fastq"` and `pattern="_2.fastq"`
+>
+> For example if you're files have an extension `_R1_001.fastq.gz` and `R2_001.fastq.gz`, you could use the pattern=`_R1_001.fastq` and pattern=`_R2_001.fastq`.
+> You can use any pattern that allows the function to find every forward read file and each reverse read file correctly

 ``` R
 # assuming Forward and reverse fastq filenames have format: SAMPLENAME_1.fastq and SAMPLENAME_R2_001.fastq